-There are many over the counter products that advertise dramatic results for rejuvenating the skin.
-Celebrity spokespersons trumpet the benefits of skincare products that turn back the clock, giving the skin healthy youthful glow, removing lines and wrinkles in a matter of days.
+There are many over-the-counter products that advertise dramatic results for rejuvenating the skin.
+Celebrity spokespersons trumpet the benefits of skincare products that turn back the clock, giving the skin a healthy youthful glow, and removing lines and wrinkles in a matter of days.
 Americans will spend $5 billion on skincare products and cosmetics this year alone.
 Some of these products are quite pricey, costing hundreds of dollars for a small jar of product that lasts a month.
 Because the FDA doesn’t monitor or regulate these products, it’s difficult for the consumer to know how much of the benefit they are.

-There are certain ingredients that one should look for in any anti-aging products.
-The ingredients should address the leading causes for aging of the skin: internal sources such as diet and genetics and external sources such as UV radiation, pollution, wind and smoking.
+There are certain ingredients that one should look for in any anti-aging product.
+The ingredients should address the leading causes of aging of the skin: internal sources such as diet and genetics and external sources such as UV radiation, pollution, wind, and smoking.
 On the cellular level, the damage from free oxygen radicals to cellular DNA, lipid, and proteins affects the integrity of our skin cells including the production of collagen.
 Since collagen is the main building block of our skin, decreased collagen production will cause noticeable signs of aging such as wrinkling.

 Some of the more effective antioxidants occur naturally in the skin including vitamins A., C., and E. Our skin also contains coenzyme Q.-10 which neutralizes free radicals.
 As we age, our production of these antioxidants decreases.
 In addition, a diet that is lacking in sufficient amounts of these vitamins also contributes to the aging process.

 Vitamin A in its biologically active form is retinoic acid or tretinoin.
-Vitamin A increases the growth of the epidermis as well as metabolism of fibroblasts and collagen.
-They also decrease metalloproteinase that degrades collagen.
+Vitamin A increases the growth of the epidermis as well as the metabolism of fibroblasts and collagen.
+They also decrease metalloproteinase which degrades collagen.
 Topical application of vitamin A products improves fine and coarse wrinkling and pigmentation.
 One of the more common vitamin A products on the market is Retin-A.

 Vitamin C is the most plentiful antioxidant in the skin.
-This biologically active forms include ascorbic acid and alpha hydroxy acid.
-Skincare products containing vitamin C often include tea based products, which seemed to cause less irritation to the skin.
-Cellex-C is a common brand but there are many more products on the market that contain this antioxidant vitamin C products have shown to increase blood supply to the skin, increased gene expression of type I collagen and thus improve wrinkling, roughness, skin laxity, and sallowness
+These biologically active forms include ascorbic acid and alpha hydroxy acid.
+Skincare products containing vitamin C often include tea-based products, which seemed to cause less irritation to the skin.
+Cellex-C is a common brand but there are many more products on the market that contain this antioxidant vitamin C products have been shown to increase blood supply to the skin, increased gene expression of type I collagen, and thus improve wrinkling, roughness, skin laxity, and sallowness.

-Coenzyme Q. 10 and Squalene are also lipophilic antioxidants which decrease with age and a radiation.
+Coenzyme Q. 10 and Squalene are also lipophilic antioxidants that decrease with age and radiation.
 A synthetic form of coenzyme Q. 10 is idebenone.
-Alpha lipoic acid is another free radical oxygen scavenger which increases collagen synthesis.
+Alpha lipoic acid is another free radical oxygen scavenger that increases collagen synthesis.

 Alpha-hydroxyl acids (AHA) thin out the top layer of skin and speed up the normal process of skin cell exfoliation and regeneration.
 They can also increase the thickness of the skin and improve the quality of elastic fibers and collagen.
-Many AHA’s occur naturally in foods.
-Roman women new the benefits of treating their skin with wine and grapes, which contained tartaric acid, as well as citrus fruits.
+Many AHAs occur naturally in foods.
+Roman women knew the benefits of treating their skin with wine and grapes, which contained tartaric acid, as well as citrus fruits.
 Ascorbic acid is found in fruits, vegetables Gary products, and tea.
-Glycolic acid is found in sugarcane and lactic acid in sour milk and tomato juice.
-Over-the-counter concentrations of AJ’s are quite low but can be beneficial as a home therapy supplement to in office chemical peels which are done with a higher concentration.
+Glycolic acid is found in sugarcane and lactic acid is in sour milk and tomato juice.
+Over-the-counter concentrations of AJ’s are quite low but can be beneficial as a home therapy supplement to in-office chemical peels which are done with a higher concentration.
 AJ’s continued to be one of the most effective anti-aging compounds.

 Botanicals are finding their way into skincare products for their antioxidant properties some of the more common ones include bioflavonoids and anthocyanins.
 Both of these have antioxidant and anticancer and anti-inflammatory properties.
 It is for the anti-inflammatory effects that they are probably most useful when combined with other antiaging ingredients.